abigailwozniak/college-migration-IV/detail.md

 ## Repository Structure
-*The repository is structured as follows:*
+*This repository contains the following directories:*

 - **\Data_Setup**
   - **\1980Census_Data_Setup** – contains do-file and data sets that construct the final 1980 Census data set.